-Invasive Species Co-ordinator with the River Dee Trust (RDT), based on Deeside (Aberdeenshire)
+Invasive Species Officer with the River Dee Trust, based on Donside

-Location: The post will be based mainly in the Trust’s River Office at Mill of Dinnet near Aboyne but may also involve working out of other partner offices within the project area (Don DSFB at Kemnay, Aberdeenshire Council and/or Scottish Natural Heritage).
+Location: The post will be based mainly in the Trust’s River Office at Mill of Dinnet near Aboyne but will also involve working out of the Don District Salmon Fishery Boards’ offices at Kemnay.

 Us: The RDT is a charitable River Trust whose remit includes the provision of scientific and education services to fisheries and the wider community in the River Dee area, leading to environmental protection and improvement of the associated rivers and riparian habitats.
 Further information at www.riverdee.org.uk.